 - Be sure to have all paperwork ready ahead of time!
 If there is a loan or a lease on the car, the lending bank will need to approve and send a typed and signed letter giving you permission to ship the vehicle overseas.
 Depending on the bank, this could take a few weeks.

-- Empty the car – The only items allowed in the car are floor pads, jumper cables etc. All paperwork, car seats etc need to be removed and shipped with HHG.
+- Empty the car – The only items allowed in the car are floor pads, jumper cables and other items that are essential for the car.
+Removable objects such as paperwork in the glove compartment, car seats, and household goods need to be removed and shipped with HHG.
 Do not try to put anything extra in the car.

 - Change the oil and do maintenance on it before shipping